 All throughout this period it looks like the effective power of the County of Hamaland lay with Adela.
 There are even coins from Countess Adela – dating from before 1002 and probably minted in Deventer – this is rather unique as there are very few women anywhere in Europe that had their own coins minted.
 Also at this time it was very unusual for women to be granted to carry a title on their own.

-Interesting soon after this Adela marries this Balderik – who had properties in Drenthe and Salland but didn’t seem to have a title.
+Interesting soon after this Adela marries her former enemy Balderik – who had properties in Drenthe and Salland but didn’t seem to have a title.
 He was first mentioned as Count of Hamaland in 1003.

 Now as Adela’s husband, Balderik took the castle of Elten for her and this brought the Emperor Otto III into the conflict.
 However at the Reichstag in Nijmegen in 996 Otto rectified the inheritance conflict and brought the property and income split to 50/50.